-Decide who goes first in any way that you can agree on.
+Decide who goes first in any way you can agree on.
 (Snicker.)
 Play proceeds in turns, each with several phases (see below).
 When the first player finishes his turn, the player to his left takes a turn, and so on.

-The first player to reach 10th level wins . . . but you must reach 10th level by killing a monster, unless a card specifically allows you to win another way.
+The first player to reach Level 10 wins . . . but you must reach Level 10 by killing a monster, unless a card specifically allows you to win outside of combat.